google-marketing-solutions/performance-psi-tracker/README.md

 ## Problem

 Many people require a lightweight solution for tracking their page performance.
 They also do not want to have to pay for anything to get started.
-The solutions currently available are either too complex for non-technical users (e.g. [AutoWebPerf](https://github.com/GoogleChromeLabs/AutoWebPerf) or sitespeed.io) or too expensive (e.g. speedcurve, calibre, etc.)

 ## Solution